 At midnight the temple bell is then rung 108 times for the crowds to celebrate the arrival of the new year - the city's most popular shrines are visited by well over a million people over the new year period.

 Generally all of this means that new year's eve in Tokyo is more of a quiet family event than you might find in other major capital cities, but there is still some more lively nightlife if you look for it - the Shibuya and Shinjuku areas are the places to head for to find a party.

 A relatively new addition to the Tokyo skyline is the Skytree, which opened in May 2012 and is now officially the tallest tower in the world.
 It includes a restaurant and observation tower, with the Tembo Galleria sky walk giving fantastic panoramic views across the city to all sides.
-It seems certain to be a popular new year destination, with the best fireworks views of the whole city available anywhere - get your Skytree tickets here.
+It seems certain to be a popular new year destination - get your Skytree tickets here.

 For music fans the big event in Tokyo at this time of year is the huge Countdown Japan music festival, which takes place across 5 stages over 4 days from the 28th December right through until the 31st - get more details, including the full lineup and online ticket sales here.

 If you're of an athletic persuasion then you might like to hang around until the 2nd January for the Hakone Ekiden, an extremely tough but very popular endurance event that takes place over 2 days and 135 miles from central Tokyo out to the iconic Mount Fuji.
 The race involves relay teams of 10 runners and is the largest annual sporting event anywhere in Japan.

 If you're planning on visiting Tokyo over the New Year period, there are plenty of venues to choose from and an early reservation is strongly recommended.

 One of the best choices to stay is the Ritz-Carlton, which hosts a series of special events and dinners throughout the festive season.

 You can search, check availability and book local hotels here.